Skip to content

 Capability Posture illustration

 Capability Posture gives you a KSI-aligned view of how well your organisation has implemented security across 11 pre-defined capability themes.
-Where the Dashboard shows aggregate compliance metrics, Capability Posture breaks implementation down by strategic security domain—making it easy to identify exactly which areas need attention and how they relate to one another.
+Where the Dashboard shows aggregate compliance metrics, Capability Posture breaks implementation down by strategic security domain — so you can identify exactly which areas need attention and how they relate to one another.

-Navigate to Overview → Capability Posture in the left sidebar.
+Navigate to Analytics in the sidebar (under the Overview section).
 The feature is available to all users with access to your organisation.

 The main view presents all 11 capability themes as a grid of cards.
 Each card gives you an at-a-glance summary for that theme.